jjacobwow3/Person-Identifier/README.md

 Confusion matrix is used with seaborn visualization to understand the errors of each class.

 In the end pkl model is produced.

+HOW TO USE
+Run server.py in the server folder, Then run app.html in the UI folder.